Hoka Clifton 10 vs 9 | Which Is Better In 2026?

 Overall, you cannot go wrong choosing either shoe, getting either for under $155 is a steal.

-The Clifton 10 retails for $150, which is slightly higher than the original price of the Clifton 9.
-However, with the release of the newer model, the Clifton 9 may be available at discounted prices as retailers clear inventory.
+The Clifton 10 retails for $150, a slight increase over the Clifton 9.
+However, with the release of the newer model, you can often find the Clifton 9 at a significant discount as retailers clear inventory.

 How We Personally Tested Our Methodology